ouchitaikoproject/OuchiTaikoProject/READMENEWTESTSMALL.md

 <img src="images/Pictures/shortcables.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

-Connect drum sensor TRS to top of couplers.
-Connect coiled extension cables.
-Wires left-to-right.

 ---

 ## **6: Control Box**

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Top</a></sub></div>

+You're almost there!
+If you built the board to the exact specifications in this guide, you'll be able to 3D print the included enclosure box.

+---

-### **6.1: 3D Print Enclosure**
+### **6.1: 3D Print and Assemble The Control Box**

-**I1.
-Print enclosure**
+#### **Print the Enclosure**

 <div align="center">
 <img src="images/Pictures/printer.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

-Print base + lid.
-0.2mm layer, Gyroid 20%, auto supports.
+Using the free .STL files, print the control box base and lid using these settings:
+- Layer Height: 0.20mm
+- Infill: Gyroid fill @ 20%
+- Supports: Automatic

 ---

-**I2.
-Add TRS jacks & USB coupler**
+#### **Add TRS Terminal Jacks & USB Coupler**

 <div align="center">
 <img src="images/Pictures/trsports.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

+Add the 4 TRS jacks into the 4 holes in the back of the base.
+You will see 4 slight depressions in the base floor to help you align them.
+Push the female ports all the way through until they stop.
+Use a small amount of hot glue to secure the jacks.

 <div align="center">
 <img src="images/Pictures/usb.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

+Place the USB coupler in the bottom opening in the base.
+Orient the coupler so that the USB-A port is facing out, and the USB-C port is facing inside the box.
+Use hot glue to secure.

 <div align="center">
 <img src="images/Pictures/trsandusb.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

-- Insert 4x TRS jacks into back holes, align with depressions.
-Hot glue.
-- Insert USB coupler in bottom opening (USB-A out, USB-C in).
-Hot glue.

 ---

-**I3.
-Mount circuit to lid**
+#### **Mount The Circuit To The Enclosure Lid**

 <div align="center">
 <img src="images/Pictures/grommetstages.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

+Set one M2x4 heat insert into each of the 4 built-in standoffs on the lid.
+Make sure the smooth lip of the grommet is facing down.

 <div align="center">
 <img src="images/Pictures/grommetin.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

-Set M2x4 inserts in 4 standoffs (smooth lip down).
-Heat insert with soldering iron tip, press flush vertical.
+Using the included soldering iron heat insert tip, gently press the inserts into the standoffs until the top of the insert is flush.
+Be sure the insert remains vertical.

 <div align="center">
 <img src="images/Pictures/buttonsfit.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

+Place the circuit board face with buttons and display through the holes in the lid.
+Everything should align perfectly.

 <div align="center">
 <img src="images/Pictures/terminals1.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

-Place circuit (buttons/display through lid holes).
-Attach with 4x M4x4mm bolts.
-Snug.
+Using 4 M4x4mm bolts, attach the circuit board to the standoffs.
+Tighten snug.

 ---

-**I4.
-Attach hinges**
+#### **Attach Lid and Box Hinges**

 <div align="center">
 <img src="images/Pictures/hinge.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

+The hinges on the box were designed to be fastened using standard 1.75mm filament as opposed to a metal hinge pin.

 <div align="center">
 <img src="images/Pictures/filamentinsert.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

-Cut 1.75mm filament to fit 3 hinge sections.
-Cut end at angle, feed through, trim flush.
-Repeat other hinge.
+Cut off a small section of filament that is just long enough to fit through each set of three hinge sections.
+Cut the end at an angle, and gently yet firmly feed it all the way through all 3 sections.
+Cut each end flush.
+Repeat for the other hinge.

-Optional: Push filament out few mm, trim, push back in 1mm for cleaner edge.
+For a cleaner look, push a few millimeters of the filament out of one end, cut it off, and then push the remainder back in about a millimeter.
+This makes the edges look more uniform.

 ---

-### **6.2: Connect Wiring**
+### **6.2: Connect Circuit Wiring To Control Box**

-**J1.
-Create wires**
+#### **Create the Wires**

 <div align="center">
 <img src="images/Pictures/ribboncable.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

-Cut 2x 215mm 4-wire ribbon cable.
-Crimp with 22 AWG ferrules.
+From the spool of 20 AWG 4-wire ribbon cable, cut 2 lengths approximately 215mm each.
+Crimp the ends using 22 AWG wire ferrules.

 ---

-**J2.
-Connect ground wires**
+#### **Connect The Ground Wires**

 <div align="center">
 <img src="images/Pictures/newgndterminal.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

+Connect the 4 wires on one end of one set of ribbon wire to the green GND terminal block on the circuit board.

 <div align="center">
 <img src="images/Pictures/trswires.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

-Connect one ribbon set: 4 wires → green GND terminal block (circuit).
-Opposite end → GND terminals of 4 TRS jacks (any order).
+Connect the opposite end to the GND terminal in each of the 4 TRS jacks.
+There is no specific order for the GND wires.

 ---

-**J3.
-Connect signal wires**
+#### **Connect The Signal Wires**

 <div align="center">
 <img src="images/Pictures/signalterminalnumbers.jpg" width="350px" style="display: block; margin: 0 auto;">